DennisKGyamfi/DennisKGyamfi/README.md

 - 👋 Hi, I’m @DennisKwameGyamfi
 - 👀 I’m passionate about Software Engineering
-- 🌱 I’m currently studying python
+- 🌱 I’m currently studying @Alx-afica
 - 💞️ I’m open to collaborate on Frontend Development Projects for entry-level roles
 - 📫 How to reach me on Twitter:@_nanagyamfi  and Email: ngyamfi81@gmail.com